-The pump station discharge piping would be a buried 102-inch-diameter welded steel pipe approximately 2,990 feet long.
+The Main Pump Station discharge piping would be a buried 102-inch-diameter welded steel pipe approximately 2,990 feet long.
 The piping would traverse across an open field headed west toward Eastside Road.
 The pipeline would need to cross under Eastside Road, UPRR, and SR 273 to get to the Main Canal.
 It is assumed that these crossings would be made by pipe jacking or microtunneling rather than opencut to maintain vehicle and rail traffic and avoid conflicts with existing utilities.
 The crossing would be considered a siphon operating as a gravity pipe.
 Gravity pipe crossings under the highway and railroad do not require a casing pipe, which is required for pressure-pipe crossings.

 The capacity of the Main Canal must be verified at the start of the next design phase.
-The Main Canal at the potential CCWWTP pump station discharge was observed to be smaller than the Main Canal adjacent to the potential sites at Breslauer Way and Cypress Avenue and could limit the capacity of the pump station discharge.
+The Main Canal at the potential CCWWTP Main Pump Station discharge was observed to be smaller than the Main Canal adjacent to the potential sites at Breslauer Way and Cypress Avenue and could limit the capacity of the Main Pump Station discharge.